Journalist; Human rights activist; Workers’ rights activist; Wrote for local publications in Khuzestan province.

 Abolfazl Abedini is a journalist from the city of Ramhormoz in the southwestern province of Khuzestan.
 Between 2005 and 2007, he was arrested several times and sentenced to a year in prison by the Revolutionary Court in Ahvaz, the capital of Khuzestan.

-On June 29, 2009 in the aftermath of the disputed presidential elections and in the midst of a wave of arrests, Abedini was detained again.
-On October 26, he was released on a bail of $110,000 but then rearrested on March 3, 2010 when agents from the Revolutionary Guards’ raided his father’s house.
-While being held in solitary confinement at Evin, Branch 1 of the Ahvaz Revolutionary Court sentenced him to 11 years in prison on charges of having connections with hostile countries and propaganda against the.
+On June 29th 2009, in the aftermath of the disputed presidential elections and in the midst of a wave of arrests, Abedini was detained again.
+On October 26th, he was released on a bail of $110,000 but then rearrested on the 3rd of March 2010, when agents from the Revolutionary Guards raided his father’s house.
+While being held in solitary confinement at Evin, Branch 1 of the Ahvaz Revolutionary Court sentenced him to 11 years in prison on charges of ‘having connections with hostile countries’ and ‘propaganda against the regime’.
 The sentence consisted of five years for human rights activities and for cooperating with the nationalist Pan Iranist party.
 It was only after two months that he was allowed a short visit from his mother.

 “My punishment is 12 years in prison as retribution for my activities in the interest of my country, for my fight against secessionist ideas and for defending the rights of workers,” he wrote to the head of the Islamic Judiciary after his sentence was upheld.
 “The calendar of my life will reach page 40 when this is finally over.”
 He spent four years in community Ward 350 without being granted a furlough.